junxit/us-congress-bills-110/metadata.md

 - 2007-09-25 — Mr. Lantos moved to suspend the rules and pass the bill, as amended.
 - 2007-09-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 16 (Roll no. 895). (text: CR H10764-10767)
 - 2007-09-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 16 (Roll no. 895).(text: CR H10764-10767)
+- 2007-09-26 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.